ankitrookie/web3-notes/Accounts.md

 ## How rent works in SOL
 "Rent proportional" means the amount you need to pay (in SOL) for storing data on the blockchain increases based on how much data you have.
 More data requires more payment to maintain your account.

+## Owners in Accounts.
+My account that I crated is owned by another program called System Program.